renastechschool/RenasTechDaisy/04_CUCUMBER/src/test/java/docs/Cucumber_IntelliJ.md

 ### Step 2

-Select Java and click on Next.
+Select Maven and click on Next.

 ### Step 3